Eveleigh: Public Housing Estates

 The South Eveleigh Housing Estate around Explorer street is currently under threat of demolition.

+Transport

+Eveleigh is separated from Darlington by a large railway corridor.
+There have been various proposals to build a pedestrian and cycling bridge to address this severance.

+A June 2025 Transport for NSW report outlined an Eveleigh bridge concept.

 Population

 At the 2021 census, the population had decreased to 606 residents, from 663 residents in 2016.
 56.4% of people were born in Australia and 60.6% of people only spoke English at home.
 The most common responses for religion were No Religion 47.0% and Catholic 21.8%.